cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - x' = B' * x
 - y' = B' * y

-Note that when B = 1, the above two curve equations are identical;
+Note that when B = 1, the above two curve equations are identical, and no conversion is necessary.
-this is the case, for example, for Curve25519 and Curve448 {{RFC7748}}.
+This is the case, for example, for Curve25519 and Curve448 {{RFC7748}}.

+### Elligator 2 Method {#elligator2}

 Preconditions: A Weierstrass curve y^2 = x^3 + A * x^2 + B * x
 where A != 0, B != 0, and A^2 - 4 * B is non-zero and non-square in F.